syongu/Moneyball---Pitching-Predictor/README.md

 - [ ] Do pitchers pitch differently with/without runner on bases?
 - [ ] Do pitchers pitch differently when leading/trailing?
 - [ ] If a hitter's hitting heatmap can be generated, will the pitcher attack the hitter's weak zone?
+          Update: hitting's hitting performance would be considered as future information, thus not applicable.
 - [ ] Without previous pitch information, how to find a pattern for the first pitch of each at-bat?

+## Baseline Model

+Currently recurrent neural network is used as the baseline model.
+The purpose is to capture the play-by-play characteristics of the data source with other features representing the in-game situation.
+The clean data will be split by each at-bat id, further split into sequenced data and loaded into the model for training.
+Both pitch type and pitch location will share the same features in the dataframe, use different layers and generate prediction.

+### Baseline Model Performance

+Horrible is not enough to describle the performance.
+Once tensor is fed into the model, it generates identical vectors in the tensor for each prediction.
+As a result, the model predict the same probability for each classes in prediction, thus always making predicting the same value.
+This would have no real-life application.

+## Next Step

+As the result of the baseline model is not good, there are some options left for Sprint 3:

+### Fine-tuning the model

+There's a chance that this model can be fixed.
+Some areas to consider include:
+- Remove/bring back existing features
+- Change some parameters
+- Deal with class imbalance with approaches other than class weight

+### Apply Softmax Regression

+Softmax regression is a kind of the logistics regression that is able to handle multiple-class target variable.